thisiskushal31/blog/changelog/v2/PROFILE_SYNC.md

 The blog now includes a "View My Public Profile" button that links to your centralized profile page.
 This makes it easy for visitors to find all your links and information in one place.

-## 📱 Navigation Bar Removal

-Since you plan to remove the navigation bar, the public profile link provides easy access to all your important links and information.

 ## 🎯 Benefits

 - **Single Source of Truth**: Update once, sync everywhere